IstoraMandiri/meteor-dapp-market-workshop/SETUP.md

 ## IPFS

 IPFS, the **I**nter**P**lenetary **F**ile**S**ystem, will act as our decentralised hosting server.
 It can be used to very easily store data in decentralised way.
-We can use it for storing both the data in our dapp and our dapp code in a censorship-resistant way.
+We can use it for storing both the data in our dapp and our dapp code.

-Follow the instructions at https://ipfs.io/docs/install/
+Follow the install instructions over at https://ipfs.io/docs/install/

 To check things are working, start up the IPFS service.